 Additionally, those who live in rural areas or adjacent to them face a new set of allergens.
 It’s harvest time in the fields.
 This means that farm equipment is out in the fields kicking up dust, dirt, and any remaining plant pollens.
 That situation causes Hay Fever, a form of allergies, for many.

 3 – I don’t feel happy anymore

 Yesterday, the world was a lovely place.
 But today everything seems gray and dull in the rain.
 This typical fall and winter depression is called SAD, for Seasonal Affective Disorder.
 Linked to a lack of natural sunlight, SAD can affect your mood throughout the cold months of the year.
 You can try to cure it with a specific medical lighting system that creates artificial sunlight.
 But the best way to avoid all risks of seasonal depression is to spend as much time as possible outdoors.
 For instance, if you’re a golfer who is feeling sad you can go play golf with the rangefinder in the golf course.

 When kids go back to school, especially young children up to primary school, they are likely to catch head lice.
 Head lice are tiny bugs that feed on blood from the scalp – in tiny amounts – and can cause itchiness.
 As they can attach to the hair on anybody’s head, children in classrooms are a perfect target for these bugs.
 You’ll need to treat the lice through combing and local medicine application to eradicate the contamination.

 Don’t let the seasonal change affect your health.
-Aside from keeping a strong immune system through the consumption of natural vitamins and an active lifestyle, you should also keep an eye open for external risks such as mold and head lice.
+Aside from keeping a strong immune system through the consumption of natural vitamins and an active lifestyle, you should also get plenty of sleep as we cycle through the daylight change.
+And, remember to keep an eye open for external risks such as mold and head lice.